christianThardy/christianThardy.github.io/tom-interpretability.md

 <br/>

-For example, a particular K-dimension receiving attention weights from a O-dimension might consistently activate whenever `box` appears, indicating that this output dimension is keyed to John’s perspective.
+For example, a particular K-dimension receiving attention weights from an O-dimension might consistently activate whenever `box` appears, indicating that this output dimension is keyed to John’s perspective.
 A Q-dimension might align with `basket`, linking that dimension to the original location of the cat.
 A V-dimension might respond to `cat`, encoding where and how the cat is situated at each step.
-By correlating these dimensions with the corresponding tokens, we can infer which components carry signals about characters, actions, or locations.
+By correlating these dimensions with the corresponding tokens, we can infer which components carry signals about characters, actions, or locations between heads.

-In this particular heatmap, where 5.4 is the sender, 8.1 is the receiver, and the keys of 8.1 are attending to the output of 5.4, we can see duplicate tokens aligning with high strength, with the attention weights biasing Mark's perspective where he moves the cat.
+In this particular heatmap, where 5.4 is the sender, 8.1 is the receiver, and the keys of 8.1 are attending to the output of 5.4, we can see duplicate tokens aligning with high strength, with the attention weights biasing Mark's perspective of where he moves the cat.

 <br>